0x1git/time-Machine/EMAIL_SETUP.md

 # Email Setup Guide for Time Tracker

-## Setting up Gmail for Sending Invitation Emails
+## Setting up Gmail for Sending Invitation Emails and OTP Verification

-To enable email functionality for team invitations, you need to configure Gmail with an App Password.
+To enable email functionality for team invitations and OTP verification, you need to configure Gmail with an App Password.

 ### Step 1: Enable 2-Factor Authentication on your Gmail account